What’s in this article

 Sole Proprietorship Business Structure

-In order to open a sole proprietorship in Malaysia, you (as the sole owner) using your personal name or register a trade name as the name of the business.
+To open a sole proprietorship in Malaysia, you (as the sole owner) use your personal name or register a trade name as the name of the business.
 However, you must be a Malaysian citizens or Permanent Residents (PR) in order to qualify.

 Partnership Business Structure

-Similar to sole proprietorship, only Malaysia citizen or Permanent Resident (PR) can register such business structure.
+Similar to sole proprietorship, only Malaysian citizens or Permanent Residents (PR) can register such a business structure.

 Private Limited Company (Sdn.
 Bhd.)
 Business Structure

-A private limited Company or commonly known as “Sendirian Berhad” or “Sdn.
+A private limited Company commonly known as “Sendirian Berhad” or “Sdn.
 Bhd.” is the preferred choice of business structure in Malaysia.
-It is governed by Companies Commission of Malaysia abbreviated SSM (Suruhanjaya Syarikat Malaysia) and Company Act 2016.
+It is governed by the Companies Commission of Malaysia abbreviated SSM (Suruhanjaya Syarikat Malaysia) and the Company Act 2016.

-Unlike sole proprietorship and partnership, it can be solely owned by Malaysia citizen, Permanent Resident (PR) as well as foreigners alike.
-This type of business structure can acquire assets, go into debt, bind a contract and has perpetual succession until directors and shareholders decide to dissolve the Company.
+Unlike sole proprietorship and partnership, it can be solely owned by Malaysian citizens, Permanent Residents (PR) as well as foreigners alike.
+This type of business structure can acquire assets, go into debt, bind a contract and have perpetual succession until directors and shareholders decide to dissolve the Company.

-Similar to sole proprietorship, only Malaysia citizen or Permanent Resident (PR) can register such business structure.
+Similar to sole proprietorship, only Malaysian citizens or Permanent Residents (PR) can register such a business structure.

 Sole Proprietorships Business Structure in Malaysia

-Sole proprietorship is a high-risk high-return type of business structure where Malaysian start-up business owners admire.
-The unique features that this type of business structure offers include fast and easy registration, no corporate tax payments, less formal business requirements, easy to wind up and lowest annual maintenance.
+Moreover, sole proprietorship is a high-risk high-return type of business structure that Malaysian start-up business owners admire.
+As a result, the unique features that this type of business structure offers include fast and easy registration, no corporate tax payments, less formal business requirements, easy to wind up and lowest annual maintenance.

-• Simple annual compliance procedure where owner only need to pay the annual fee for renewal purpose [Annual business renewal fees is only MYR 30 for personal name and MYR 60 for trade name]
+- Simple annual compliance procedure where the owner only needs to pay the annual fee for renewal purposes [Annual business renewal fees is only MYR 30 for personal name and MYR 60 for trade name]

-• You, the owner, will incur low tax rates as the charge is based on your personal income, with a rate from 0% to 26%
+- You, the owner, will incur low tax rates as the charge is based on your income, with a rate from 0% to 26%

 However, this type of business structure also has its downside:

-• If bankruptcy occur, creditors can easily sue the owner to claim their debt owed
+- If bankruptcy occurs, creditors can easily sue the owner to claim their debt owed

-• It is also not easy to encourage third party investor to fund the business as there is no share options within this type of business
+- It is also not easy to encourage third-party investors to fund the business as there are no share options within this type of business

 The cost and annual compliance to maintain a sole proprietorship might be less compared to other type of business entities, however, the risk of the owner facing bankruptcy is definitely a lot at stake.